The Truth Behind Greenwashing

 In addition to bringing experts in, encourage your brand stakeholders to become advocates.
 Activism is key to change, and it also gives your business the opportunity to interact with consumer values directly.
 For example, in early 2022, UK clothing brand, Finisterre, hosted an ocean activist training camp and invited experts to share their insight on why ocean protection is important to sustainability and how to become better engaged in ocean protection.
 To start advocating within your brand, work with your team of stakeholders to define what activism looks like to your business and then create activism support policies for those who engage in activism efforts.

 Labels leave no room for questions.
-Proper and legitimate labeling that the consumer knows and understands is one of the most black-and-white ways to bring credibility to your brand's sustainability efforts.
-Ranking the highest in creating trust between brands and eco-consumers, 56% of survey respondents found official eco-label certification to be the most helpful in true eco-product identification.
+Proper and legitimate labeling that the consumer knows and understands is one of the most black-and-white ways to demonstrate your brand’s commitment to sustainability.
+Among the surveyed consumers, 56% found official ecp-label certifications to be the most helpful in identifying genuine eco-products.

-There are several certified eco-friendly labels that credible products and services can attain, many of which depend on your line of business and sustainability claims.
-For example, a common certification type relating to clean energy and sustainable products and services is the Green-e certification.
+Several eco-friendly labels exist, tailored to specific industries and sustainability trends. .
+Examples include Green-e certification for clean energy and sustainable products.
 You can find this certification on many household products from brands like Arm & Hammer, Herbal Essences, and many more.
-If you're looking to inform consumers that you are against animal cruelty, The Leaping Bunny certification promotes that the company has not tested their products on animals during the development process.
+If you’re looking to inform consumers that you are against animal cruelty, The Leaping Bunny certification promotes that the company has not tested their products on animals during the development process.
 This certification label can be found on cosmetics, personal care, household and cleaning products.
-The least industry specific certification, also considered the gold standard for sustainable brands, is the B Corp certification, which is obtained by measuring a company's social and environmental performance.
+The most ubiquitous across any industry and considered the gold standard for sustainable brands, is the B Corp certification, which is obtained by measuring a company’s social and environmental performance.

 The list goes on and on.
 To evaluate labels that best align with your sustainability efforts, visit Sustainable America's Ultimate Guide to Sustainability Certifications.